Creamy Cauliflower Soup

 How to Make Cauliflower Soup

-1. Heat some oil in a large pot and cook the onions until they soften.
+Step 3: Heat some oil in a large pot and cook the onions until they soften.
 Then add the garlic – this way, the garlic cooks at the end without burning.

-Tips for Making the Best Roasted Cauliflower Soup
+My Best Roasted Cauliflower Soup Tips

 1. Don’t undercook the vegetables.
 This goes for the roasted cauliflower and the sautéed onions and garlic.
 Cooking the veggies will make it much easier to blend the soup, so you’re not left with a watery soup in some portions and lumpy in others.